The Particle へ

 The Case Particle へ

 へ indicates movement to somewhere (far) away from where the subject currently is.
 For the most part, it is interchangeable with に.
-However, it must not be used to replace に for any other usage other than movement!
+However, it must not be used to replace に for any other usage than movement!

 へ is most associated with extravagant distances, or at least movement away from where the subject currently is, but this is not an absolute as some speakers prefer it to sound less direct/more formal.
 Most importantly, as a grammatical rule, へ must never be replaced by に before the particle の.